otrv4/otrv4/otrv4.md

     H is the Ed448 public key generated as defined in RFC 8032.
 ```

-In addition, OTRv4 also has a long-lived forging key, used to protect against
+In addition, OTRv4 also has a long-lived forging key, used for online
+deniability purposes and to somewhat protect against KCI attacks.
+Refer to
+section [KCI attacks](#kci-attacks) for an explanation .
+This long-lived key is
-KCI attacks.
-This type is serialized as follows:
+serialized as follows:

 ```
 OTRv4 public Ed448 forging key (ED448-FORGING-KEY):